mmmrqs/Blender-Reference-Camera-Panel-addon/README.md

 - Buttons to add to the scene new 'camera/target sets' already configured to work with the addon.
 - Camera sets can be automatically organized in distinct subgroups (per folder name, alphabetically sorted and collapsible), for easier operation.
 - Buttons to temporarily remove (hide) cameras from the N-Panel group of buttons (so that it became less cluttered).
-- Addon preferences for customization of various behaviors and elements default values.
+- Addon preferences panel for customization of various behaviors and elements default values.

 ![n-side panel](https://github.com/mmmrqs/Blender-Reference-Camera-Panel-addon/blob/main/media/npanel_sample.png)